ermisnetwork/ermis-chat-js-sdk/README.md

 **Options:**

-Type is object.
-This method can be used to fetch information about existing channels, including message counts, and other related details.
+Type: Object.
+This method can be used to fetch information about existing channels, including message counts and other related details.
 | Name | Type | Required | Description |
 | :-----------| :--- | :---------| :-----------|
 | message_limit | integer | No | The maximum number of messages to retrieve from each channel.
 If this parameter is not provided, the default number of messages or no limit will be applied.